Alfred Deakin Brookes: Military and intelligence career

 During the Second World War, Brookes enlisted in the Second Australian Imperial Force in Melbourne and was allocated the service number VX112158.
 He was a lieutenant in the Australian Army, and worked at the Allied Intelligence Bureau in Melbourne.
 He was the Chief of the Army section in the Far Eastern Liaison Office, which was also known as the Military Propaganda Section or section D.

 Brookes lobbied the Menzies government to set up an intelligence organisation in Australia similar to MI6 (the Secret Intelligence Service in the United Kingdom).
 Richard Casey — the Minister for External Affairs — agreed, and Brookes became the first Director-General of the Australian Secret Intelligence Service until 1957 when he departed public office to work in the private sector.

 Later career and interests

 He established the Pacific Institute, a discussion forum that brought together representatives from government, business and academia.
 He was also founding Chairman of the British security company Control Risks Pacific.

 Honours

-Brookes maintained and promoted links to Chile and was recognised with the Gran Official of Bernado O'Higgins, the highest award to a non-Chilean.
+Brookes maintained and promoted links to Chile and was recognised with the Gran Official of Bernardo O'Higgins, the highest award to a non-Chilean.

 He named a street "Brookes Street" in Point Lonsdale, Victoria, when he subdivided land which had belonged to his father, Herbert Brookes, into a housing estate.